top of page

-An explanation of the different meanings of the English phrasal verb 'check out', with examples and exercises.
+An explanation of the different meanings of the English phrasal verb 'check out' from a native speaker, with lots of examples in context

 If you follow me on social media or have read many of my posts in the past, you may have noticed that I use the phrasal verb 'check out' a lot.
 Consequently, I thought it was about time that 'check out' had a post of its own and so in this post we will put it under the microscope and look at all its different uses.
 So, without further ado, let's get started....